DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Reworked Extend modifiers further, to send with the AHK prefixes `+^!#` instead of holding down modifier keys.
 Seems smoother.
 Also, releasing Ext sends mods up.
 	- Updated the non-Wide Sym and ANSI CAWS to the latest versions.
 ISO and ANSI are the same now.
 The non-Wide variants swap brackets with minus/plus.
 	- Cz (Czech) ANSI variants.
 With no ISO key for Ůů, it was mapped to AltGr+Uu.
 There's optionally a map line to swap J and Z if desired, but it's non-standard.
+* EPKL v1.2.1: WIP
+	- Added (Curl)AngleSym Colemak-eD variants.
+The non-Wide Sym variant now keeps Plus/Equal next to 0 and brackets above another as in the Wide variants.

 TODO:
 -----
+* A "janitor" timer that checks whether the underlying Windows layout has changed (affects dead keys)
+* Generic dual-role keys and/or modifiers.
+For instance, home row keys might act as modifiers when held and letters when tapped.
+* An import module for MSKLC layout files and other formats.
-* Dead key chaining (one DK may release another).
-EPKL allows the @## syntax but it doesn't work as it should yet.
+* Dead key chaining, allowing one DK to release another.
+	- EPKL allows the @## syntax but it doesn't work as it should yet.
 Because it resets PVDK?
+	- Chainable dead keys would allow a true Mother-of-DKs for Compose-like "tap dance" sequences like {MoDK,t,n}->ñ.
 * Check whether Ralt (SC138 without LCtrl) will be AltGr consistently in layouts with state 6-7.
 * Add to unmapped dead key functionality
 	- Specify release for unmapped sequences.
 Today's practice of leaving an accent then the next character is often bad.